Welcome onboard the Belmond British Pullman luxury train

 To say we were excited to go on this journey, would be an understatement – and funnily enough, we weren’t exactly going anywhere: the train ride was the experience, as we were to return and depart from London Victoria Station, after a 5-hour fine dining experience.

 The 100+ passengers arrived at the station, half an hour before its departure.
 During this time, we got to enjoy the British Pullman lounge, which is conveniently located by its boarding platform.
 On arrival, we were immediately greeted by a glass of champagne and were handed a beautiful box with our tickets, which were part of our personalised travel journal.
 I loved this detail and how special it made everyone feel – this train journey is certainly a special occasion and this keepsake would be one of the memories to take back home.

 The British Pullman operates both lunch and dinner services throughout the year, but this year, there is something even more special – Belmond has invited some of the leading British chefs to team up with its executive chef Robbie Gleeson and serve truly unique dining experiences.
-In our travel date, the pop-up chef was Tom Kerridge, the executive chef of the 2-star Michelin pub The Hand & Flowers (the only pub with stars in the UK).
+In our travel date, the pop-up chef was Tom Kerridge, the executive chef of the 2-star Michelin pub The Hand & Flower and the 1-star The Coach, also in Marlow (which operates as our canteen as we go quite often).
 Needless to say, Tom was at the lounge meeting and greeting every passenger.